The United Kingdom of Israel:

 This online supplemental material coordinates with the lesson on pages 43–47 of The United Kingdom of Israel: Foreshadowing the Reign of Christ the King.

-Welcome to our study of the united kingdom of Israel.
 We invite groups and individuals doing this 28-lesson Turning to God’s Word Catholic Bible study to take advantage of our supplemental online study pages.
 The United Kingdom of Israel: Foreshadowing the Reign of Christ the King has been granted an imprimatur and can be purchased from our website shop.
-If you have a question for one of our authors, click on the “ask us your question” button on any supplemental page.
+If you have a question for our authors, click on the “ask us your question” button on any supplemental page.

 let’s review—First Book of Samuel 18:1—19:4